Deafness in Germany: The UN CRPD and Germany's State Party Report(s)

-The United Nation's Convention on the Rights of Persons with Disabilities (CRPD) aims to maintain the rights of DHH people.
-Germany ratified in 2009, and ratified optional protocol as well in 2009 and as such, they must report on the status of disability rights in their country frequently.
+The United Nation' Convention on the Rights of Persons with Disabilities (CRPD) aims to maintain the rights of DHH people.
+Germany ratified in 2009, and ratified the optional protocol to the CRPD as well in 2009 and as such, it must report on the status of disability rights in the country in its prescribed reports.
 Germany's initial country report was published in 2011, and a joint second and third country report published in 2019.
-No NGOs were listed as contributors.
+No NGOs were listed as contributors to the reports.

 While the UN's CRPD protects the rights of everyone with disabilities as a whole, the World Federation of the Deaf acknowledges the following topics of interest to the D/deaf community:

 Deaf culture and rights

 Regarding sign language rights, Germany's state party report lays out that in fostering communication, films using sign language are recognized as beneficial and those that are DHH have the right to communicate with the government in German Sign Language (DGS) or otherwise without themselves paying for translators or additional technology.
 Also, this work cements that DGS is recognized as its own language and DHH people have the right to communicate in DGS in front of the government.
 This develops into upholding deaf culture and linguistic identity as broadcasting services are pushed to offer subtitling or sign language interpretations.
 For example, an act titled "The Film Promotion Act" aims for in-depth subtitling of cinema, especially for those going to watch in-person.
 In a 2009 study, the Film Promotion Institute found that 84% of cinemas were accessible and 6% were able to provide hearing aids for those who needed them.